flutter/samples/null_safety/README.md

 # Null safety Flutter example

-This folder contains a demonstration of the upcoming Dart feature, sound null safety.
+This folder contains a demonstration of Dart's sound null safety feature.
 For additional information about this feature, see https://dart.dev/null-safety.

 The folder contains two sample Flutter apps: